streamlit/docs/content/develop/tutorials/execution-flow/fragments/start-and-stop-fragment-auto-reruns.md

 **`streamlit>=1.33.0`**

-- This tutorial uses fragments, which was introduced in Streamlit version 1.33.0.
+- This tutorial uses fragments, which require Streamlit version 1.33.0 or later.
 - This tutorial assumes you have a clean working directory called `your-repository`.

 ## Summary